TTurbo0824/device-to-database/assignment4.md

 ![screenshot challenge](img/c_challenge_result.png)

+<b>Answer:</b> Outside

 <h2>Write two queries that use data from your sensor.</h2>

-<h3>3.1 Getting the date when soil moisture data was the highest</h3>
+3.1 Getting the date when soil moisture data was the highest

 	SELECT date(recorded_at, 'localtime') as date, strftime('%H:%M:%S', recorded_at, 'localtime') as time, p.name AS person, device, measurement, max(reading)
       FROM sensor_data s, person p, device d